OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/overview.rst

 'plugin install' will simply go get the latest version of the default branch of that repository, which may not be guaranteed to be stable.
 This is why plugins found at OpenMDAO-Plugins are all tagged.

-There will be further discussion of plugin install later in this document.
+There will be further discussion of plugin install :ref:`plugin-install` later in this document.
 For further discussion about the general git tagging:

     .. _http://git-scm.com/book/en/Git-Basics-Tagging: http://git-scm.com/book/en/Git-Basics-Tagging